 - You will have access to help and support.
 Before you leave hospital, you will receive information from your HPN centre detailing contact numbers for who to contact during working hours and out of working hours. - Your HPN centre will regularly review you in out-patient clinics with regard to your clinical health and homecare service.
-This will give you time with your clinical team to discuss any concerns. - The HPN centre will work with you to decide the most appropriate equipment and ancillaries, and you should be offered alternatives if there is a clinical reason to support this. - You will be able to request changes in relation to certain aspects to your homecare service after consultation with your HPN centre.
+This will give you time with your clinical team to discuss any concerns.
+You need to be seen at least once a year in order for your HPN centre to continue prescribing your home parenteral nutrition. - The HPN centre will work with you to decide the most appropriate equipment and ancillaries, and you should be offered alternatives if there is a clinical reason to support this. - You will be able to request changes in relation to certain aspects to your homecare service after consultation with your HPN centre.
 Your homecare company will then be instructed of any agreed changes.